 Key Influencers of the C-Suite

 Customers: Customers are a huge influencer of future company decisions.
 They have opinions on basically everything a company does including, but not limited to, the products, how they're made, how they're advertised, and the company's corporate social responsibility initiatives.
 The customer voice much stronger than what is was a decade or two ago.
 Because of our online world, it's never been easier to discover how the customer feels and why.
 The C-Suite no longer has to guess or assume.
 Customer influence is growing due to our online behaviour and can potentially be detrimental.
 It's not uncommon to now see bad reviews of products going viral.
 Once the customer finds something they love, though, they'll rave about it far and wide.
-That's why 76% of CEOs want to understand their customers better and exceed their expectations.
+That's why 76% of CEOs want to understand their customers better and exceed their expectations when preparing an online marketing strategy.
 This group of influencers is so important that CEOs will soon be looking to them directly for input into almost every facet of their company.

 Employees: Employees also act as big influencers on the C-Suite, particularly mid-management staff.
 These employees are in the position to approach the C-Suite with solutions and recommendations.
 However, they sometimes lack the courage to pitch ideas and other organizations.
 If you can gain their trust and confidence, they're more likely to recommend your company to top executives.
 To get the pitch, though, your product needs to perform.
 Middle management should also use case studies and real life examples to support your pitch.
 While the C-Suite still has an active voice in determining outcomes, so do almost a quarter of non-C-suite employees.
 They also have more influence in purchase decisions at 81%.
 According to a study conducted by IBM, "employee influence on buying decisions will increase by nearly 40% in the next three to five years."
 As much as you may not believe it, what your employees say does matter.